RujulP14/GSC_Server/README.md

 1. **Get Chatbot Response**

 ```
-GET /api/chatbot
+GET /chatbot
 Content-type: application/json

 {
-  "inputText": "What is menstruation cycle?"
+    "inputText": "What is menstruation"
 }
 ```

 ```
-Response format
+Response example
 {
-  "output: "The menstrual cycle is the regular natural change that occurs in the female reproductive system that makes pregnancy possible.
-The cycle is regulated by the female sex hormones estrogen and progesterone."
+    "text": "Menstruation is the natural process of shedding the lining of the uterus (womb).
+It occurs when a woman is not pregnant.
+Menstruation is also known as a period.\n\nThe menstrual cycle is a complex process that is controlled by hormones.
+Each month, the ovaries release an egg (ovulation).
 }
 ```